ablab/spades/assembler/manual.md

     number of threads to use (default: 120)

 `-w, --workdir dir <dir name> `
-    working directory to use (default: .)
+    working directory to use (default: current directory)

 `-b, --bufsize <int> `
     sorting buffer size in bytes, per thread (default 536870912)